NklausMikealson/Download_VOT2019RGBD_Challenge/readme.md

 python dlvot.py
 ```

-It's necessary to run dlvot with elevated privileges
+For Windows user: It's necessary to run dlvot with elevated privileges